 Non-payment of fees – studying abroad and placements

 If as part of your programme you spend time in another university, institution or organisation in the UK or abroad, the rules and regulations of that university, institution or organisation will apply to you while you are there.
 Some overseas institutions might impose academic sanctions, for example, they might refuse to release your marks, if you do not pay either tuition fees or any other fees or costs (such as accommodation or meal plan fees) which you owe them.
 This might mean that you are not able to complete your programme as planned.

 After you have accepted your offer of a place, you can cancel your acceptance within the cancellation period without giving us any reason.
 The cancellation period runs for 14 days from the date we receive your acceptance.
 If you cancel your offer within the cancellation period, any deposit or administration or other fees you have paid will normally be refunded in full.
 If you start your programme during the cancellation period, the University will charge you a reasonable sum for the programme provided.

-You can cancel your acceptance by informing the University’s Admissions Office; details on how to do this are available at: www.birmingham.ac.uk/study/applicant-information.aspx.
+You can cancel your acceptance by informing the University’s Admissions Office; details on how to do this are available on the applicant information page of the website.

 If you accept an offer to study at the University, you must tell the University within 14 days of the date of your acceptance if you have a relevant, unspent criminal conviction so that the University may assess whether, and if so to what extent, this may affect the safety of the wider University community.
 The University fully supports widening participation and disclosure of a relevant, unspent conviction to the University does not automatically mean that your offer will be cancelled.
 Depending on the risks associated with the conviction, the University may: